plone/plone.directives.form/README.txt

 The ``@form.error_message`` validator takes keyword arguments that determine when the message is used.
 It is possible to register a generic error message for a given type of error that applies to all fields, or, as shown above, a message specific to an individual field and error.
+The latter is more common.
+In general, you should be careful if you omit either or both of the ``error`` and ``field`` discriminators.

 error
     An exception class that represents the error.
 All errors inherit from